CGLab-GIST/cross-denoiser/README.md

 This is the official implementation for the paper titled **"Online Neural Denoising with Cross-Regression for Interactive Rendering"** in *ACM Transactions on Graphics (Proceedings of the SIGGRAPH Asia 2024)*.

 **[Updates]**
+(Dec.
+20, 2024) An interactive demo implemented using LibTorch (C++) on Falcor is available on the [falcor](https://github.com/CGLab-GIST/cross-denoiser/tree/falcor) branch.
 (Nov.
 20, 2024) PyTorch version of the code is also available.
 Check out the [torch](https://github.com/CGLab-GIST/cross-denoiser/tree/torch) branch.
-(Dec.
-10, 2024) An interactive demo implemented on Falcor will soon be available on the `falcor` branch.

 ## ⚙️ Prerequisites